 What Do You Do With Packaging From Expensive Purchases?

-- Don’t leave the packaging boxes from an expensive new TV or game console outside by the trash cans for would-be thieves to spy, warns Gruss.
+- Don’t leave the packaging boxes from an expensive new TV or game console outside by the trash cans for would-be burglars to spy, warns Gruss.
 “That’s just advertising that you’re a good potential victim.”

 - Do break down the boxes and place them inside your recycling bin where they’ll be out of sight.